 You should have a strong password for your computer’s login, particularly if you use a Microsoft account.
-Unlike a local machine account, your Microsoft account is also accessible — and therefor vulnerable — online.
+Unlike a local machine account, your Microsoft account is also accessible — and therefore vulnerable — online.

 Using additional login methods — like a PIN or facial recognition — is something I discourage for mobile computers with sensitive data.
 They represent additional places hackers can poke and prod.
 Guessing your strong password is unlikely, but a short PIN can easily be exposed in other ways.
 It concerns me that a good photo might squeak by facial recognition tools, so I’d avoid it as well.

 While you’re at it, make sure there are no additional login accounts enabled on your machine.
 If the normally hidden account called “administrator” is enabled, disable it (assuming your normal login account is administrator capable).